aldob/mProfile/README.md

 ## Installation
     pip install mprofile-mut
 <br>
 ## Overview
 A package for processing targeted sequencing (amplicon) data for high-resolution mutation profiling.

 The callMUT tool converts mutation data from the Samtools mpileup format, which contains raw mutation calls for every read, into a lightweight, analysis ready mprofile: a table cotaining the percentage rate of every mutation type at every nucleotide.

 The TransloCapture tool maps all possible crossover events between different targets in a targeted sequencing experiment.

+The StructureMap tool maps structural variants in whole genome data using paired-end alignment files.